 While performing the duties of this job, the employee is

-frequently required to use hands to finger, handle or feel, and
+regularly required to walk, and use hands to finger, handle or

-vision, distance vision, color vision, peripheral vision, depth
+vision color vision, peripheral vision, depth perception, and

 WORK ENVIRONMENT: The work environment characteristics described